 eileen joined Watsi on July 18th, 2013.
 Five years ago, eileen became the 1246th member to automatically support a new Watsi patient every month.
-Since then, 4,679 more people have become monthly donors! eileen's most recent donation traveled 8,500 miles to support Geoffrey, a 3-year-old from Kenya, to fund post-burn treatment.
+Since then, 4,745 more people have become monthly donors! eileen's most recent donation traveled 8,500 miles to support Muiruri, an elderly man from Kenya, to fund a femur fracture repair so he can remain independent.

 Geoffrey is a young boy from Kenya.
 Geoffrey has two other siblings and together with his parents, lives on their ancestral land.
 His father takes up casual labor in people’s farms to provide for their family, while his mother takes care of the house and children.
 Their income is quite limited to make ends meet.
 When Geoffrey was one-year-old, he fell on a basin with boiling water sustaining severe burns on his hands and scalp.
 He spent the next 6 weeks in the hospital receiving wound care.
 Fortunately, he healed, but with contractures on his left hand.
 This led to limited motion of his hand by the elbow.
 His fingers fused together, and he is not able to hold anything with his hand.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Geoffrey receive treatment.
 On June 10th, surgeons at their care center will perform a burn contracture release surgery.
 In the future, he will be able to hold things and to write using his hands.
 Now, he needs help to fund this $1,176 procedure.
 Geoffrey’s mother says, “My hope is to see Geoffrey being able to hold something with his hands.”